lyl2000/KE/README.md

 * bi_lstm_model.py: Use bidirectional lstm instead of rnn (part of the code has not been modified, if you want to run, please modify it according to the format of model.py first)

-* load.py: load the dataset
+* load.py: Load the dataset

 * tools.py: Some utility functions